kaixuanDeng95/Computational_CRISPR_Strategy/README.md

 ```
 ### Demonstration

-A demonstration is shown in
+A demonstration is shown in the folder example.